A Statewide Tour of Florida’s Mural Art

 The Good life in Venice.
 Life on Florida’s west south coast appears nothing less than perfect when seen through the eyes of the artists who have painted murals in Venice.
 And who are we to argue with scenes of the state’s natural wonders and a glimpse into its past?
 Lots of us have romantic and nostalgic thoughts about riding the train depicted in Venice Remembered on the side of the Venice Gondolier Sun newspaper building.
 If you’re heading south from Venice on Interstate 75, make a detour into Fort Myers for a couple of historic murals downtown.

 Shine, St. Petersburg.
 In just a few short years, the Sunshine City has transformed into mural town.
 Dozens of murals grace the sides, front and backs of building in the downtown core and nearby environs.
 The proliferation of murals is fueled by the annual fall Shine Festival, which brings international muralists to town to work alongside local artists.
-There are regular walking tours and a bike tour called Tour de Shine plus free maps for self-guided tours.
+There are regular walking and bike tours plus a free map for self-guided tours.
 Make sure to walk the alleys.
 St. Petersburg also has the Interstate-275 Underpass Murals from The Deuces Live.

 Tampa on the Wall.
 In Tampa, even the downtown Poe parking garage gets the artistic treatment, splashed as it is in colorful geometric designs.
 The city has commissioned a number of murals, including a billboard-size vintage postcard welcoming visitors to town and others that represent the people that built one of Florida’s largest cities, both physically and culturally.